Money Matters: What is a Challenger Bank?

 Most of these services offer a contactless debit card and an app for the administration and management of your money.
 However they don’t have physical branches like a regular bank.

-In fact, it’s helpful to think of these alternative banks as simply “prepaid cards”.
+In fact, it’s helpful to think of these alternative banks as simply “prepaid contactless cards with accompanying mobile apps”.

 Over time, these prepaid card providers have grown their feature sets and some have even acquired real banking licenses to rival mainstream current or savings accounts.